Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Introduction

 We remark that the strong uniqueness properties of the JSJ decomposition imply that for a one-ended, torsion free hyperbolic group, the rigid vertex groups of the tree considered in \cite{bestvina2023farrell} agree with those in our $\Tper$.

 We consider the case when $G$ is infinitely ended and has a finite index subgroup which is a free product of one-ended groups.
-Being virtually torsion free is sufficient but not necessary for this to occur, and we provide necessary and sufficient conditions in \Cref{prop:reduce_to_free_prod}.
+Being virtually torsion free is sufficient but not necessary for this to occur.
 Once we have a free product splitting we have the following combination-type theorem.

 \begin{duplicate}[\Cref{Thm:combinationthm}] Let $G=G_1 \ast \ldots \ast G_k \ast F_N$ be a free product of finitely generated groups, let $\calf'=\{[G_1],\ldots,[G_k]\}$ and let $ \Phi \in \Aut(G,\calf')$.
 For every $i \in \{1,\ldots,k\}$, denote by $\Phi_i$ an element of the outer class of $\Phi$ preserving $G_i$.
 If for every $i \in \{1,\ldots,k\}$ the group $G_i\rtimes_{\Phi_i} \ZZ$ is in $\FJCX$, then $G \rtimes_\Phi \ZZ$ is in $\FJCX$. \end{duplicate}